 As a creative director and speaker coach for large events, Margie incorporates pranayama (yogic breathwork) and meditation to help speakers find a more calm, confident presence onstage and overcome fear and anxiety related to public speaking.

 Margie has been honored to attend meditation trainings with Pema Chödrön at Omega Institute and with Thich Nhat Hanh at Blue Cliff Monastery, as well as yoga teacher trainings in the Kripalu tradition led by Yoganand Michael Carroll, Stephen Cope, and Sudha Carolyn Lundeen.

 Margie is currently completing her 500-hour training at Kripalu and looks forward to being a lifelong student of yoga.

 Corinne has been teaching yoga since 1994.
 She received her first yoga instructor certification through the Temple of Kriya Yoga (1995) and a subsequent certification as a teacher and yoga therapist through the American Viniyoga Institute (2006).
 Corinne is certified in iRest® Yoga Nidra through Richard Miller, PhD, of the Integrative Restoration Institute.
 She has also received specialty yoga training for specific challenges, including: Trauma-Sensitive Yoga through the Trauma Center at the Justice Resource Institute (founded by Bessel van der Kolk) and Yoga of the Heart – Cardiac and Cancer Certification Training (with Nischala Joy Devi).
 In addition, she has been a nationally certified massage therapist since 1997 and holds a Masters in Public Health in the area of health education and promotion.

-The yoga therapy components of Nick's, Lela's and Rhoda's practice are based on training from the Phoenix Rising Yoga Therapy school, not derived from their status as RYTs with Yoga Alliance Registry.
+The yoga therapy components of teachers' practices are based on training with IAYT-certified schools, not derived from their status as RYTs with Yoga Alliance Registry.